Michelle Connor: Casting

 The character of Michelle was originally created as a guest character for Kym Marsh (pictured) to play, before she appeared permanently for thirteen years.

 The character of Michelle was first created as a cameo appearance for singer/actress Kym Marsh with the possibility of returning.
 She was later signed up to return on a more permanent basis.
 Of the decision to become a regular on the show, Marsh said: "If anybody had told me I'd end up starring in Coronation Street one day, I'd have laughed and told them to shut up.
 I've always said this would be my dream job.
 My mum has watched the show for years so I've grown up with it."
 In June 2008, Marsh signed a contract for £100,000 after keen producers nearly doubled her salary to keep her as part of the show.
 Marsh stated she wanted to be on the show for a long time.

-The Inside Soap Magazine announced that a Coronation Street spokesperson had denied reports that Kym Marsh is leaving the show to go to Hollywood.
+Inside Soap announced that a Coronation Street spokesperson had denied reports that Kym Marsh is leaving the show to go to Hollywood.
 Despite confirmation that her boyfriend Jamie Lomas is heading to LA, Kym will be staying put.
 With Kym confirming herself that she had just signed another one-year contract.
 Of the decision to stay, Marsh said: "I am absolutely delighted about it.
 It's not necessarily always my decision.
 I mean, if the producers don't want you, you're out.
 I'm lucky the writers feel that they can still write for my character, Michelle Connor, after doing so for three years."
 Marsh said she is unsure about her future in Coronation Street.
 Speaking to PA, Marsh said that she is unsure of what plans producers have for her and that she will have to wait until 2012 to see what happens.
 She said she would like to stay and added that she is excited to see how the story develops for her character.